Your automation is probably working. Your exceptions aren’t.

 What This Looks Like in Practice

-A representative operations pattern looks like this: a team is processing a high volume of vendor invoices across multiple systems while also manually tracking certifications or compliance documents.
+A representative operations pattern looks like this: a team processes a high volume of vendor invoices across multiple systems while also manually tracking compliance documents.
 Off-the-shelf automation may handle clean cases, but exception handling and cross-system follow-up still consume hours every week.

 A narrow exception-handling layer keeps the first build measurable: messy inputs enter, AI separates clean cases from edge cases, humans resolve the exceptions, and systems stay updated.